My First Burning Man 2002 - A Virgin on the Playa

 I read the Burning Man web survey before going out and learned several things.
 Most "Burners" are between 20 and 50 years old with few teenagers or retired people.
 Kids are rare but get LOTS of attention as you might imagine.
 The few I saw seemed to be having a great time.

-Almost two thirds of Burners are male but this is skewed by a large gay contingent from San Francisco (yes, there were lots of openly gay females too).
+Almost two-thirds of Burners are male but this is skewed by a large gay contingent from San Francisco (yes, there were lots of openly gay females too).

 From watching the crowd, I would say most people came as couples or at least most females had a guy friend along.
-And finally there was a large group of singles guys, many of them young and in college.
+And finally, there was a large group of singles guys, many of them young and in college.
 These are called "frats" and they tend to hang out at Thunder Dome or the rave camps.
 Trying to classify such a diverse group might at first seem impossible but once I started asking some questions, patterns emerged.

 Burning Man is NOT a cross section of America.
 As a matter of fact, I saw it as very narrowly defined for its size.
 It's not just because of the 20 to 50 years old, largely male, higher than average income.
 It's something else.

 I discovered a MUCH higher level of intelligence than typical, plus a LOT of lateral thinking.
 I also found a VERY empathetic set of social values and everyone seemed to have an utterly open mind.
-That's NOT typical of most of America no matter what the web site says.
+That's NOT typical of most of America no matter what the website says.

-Are these the kind of people that would lead us in this next millennium?
+Are these the kind of people that would lead us into this next millennium?
 They are definitely NOT the same group you find at the 7-11 or your local mall.
 It's a VERY positive and supportive group.
 I felt safer here than any other city I've ever been in.

 Is THIS why the gift economy works?
 Or is it because most of these Burners are so well off?
 That DOES make it easier to give.
 I'll let you decide when you come and experience it for yourself.